 What Not to Bring

 Wireless routers, access points and printers: Personal wireless routers and access points are not allowed on campus because they interfere with the college's network.
 This includes wireless backup devices that also serve as routers (such as Apple's Time Capsule).
 We also recommend that you not bring wireless printers.
-They will not connect to the college network.
+Though personal printers will not connect to the college network, you may can access free printing at many college printing locations.

 File sharing programs: Sharing music, videos, ebooks, and other copyrighted materials is illegal.
 The college cannot protect students who violate copyright by sharing files.
 Uninstall your file-sharing and bittorrent software before you arrive on campus.